Delivery methods depend on your course. For more information please refer to course outline relating to the course you wish to complete.

 The length of time depends on the individual enrolment status of each student.
-Health Industry Training would like to see students completed from twelve months to two years however we are flexible in the time allowed to complete your chosen course.
+Health Industry Training aim to help students complete their course from within twelve months to two years.
+However, we are flexible in allowing the time needed to complete your chosen course.

 Health Industry Training is a Registered Training Organisation.
 Any units of competency or qualifications undertaken through Health Industry Training are nationally recognised and must be recognised by all Australian Registered Training Organisations.

-Recognition of Prior Learning (RPL) is a formal recognition of your current skills and knowledge you have achieved outside the education and training system.
-RPL takes into account any previous formal study, work and life experience and then assesses this against the elements of competency to determine if you can receive competency toward a qualification.
-There is a fee associated with RPL however it is considerably less than formal training.
+Recognition of Prior Learning (RPL) is a formal recognition of your current skills and knowledge, gained outside the education and training system.
+RPL takes into account any previous formal study, work and life experience, and assesses this against the units of competency for your course.
+It will then be determined if your prior learning is sufficient for you to receive these particular units of competency toward your qualification.

 Credit transfer means relevant units of competency you have completed previously, which are the same as the units of competency offered through Health Industry Training.

-Health Industry Training has several funding contracts that assist students to complete full qualifications at heavily funded prices.
-To find out if you are eligible to receive funding please contact our staff or click on the ‘Funding Opportunities’ tab at the front of this website.
+Health Industry Training has several funding contracts that assist students in completing full qualifications at heavily funded prices.
+To find out if you are eligible to receive funding, please contact our staff or click here for more information on the types of funding offered.

 Health Industry Training offers the following financial support

-- Pay using our ‘payment plan’ option, weekly, fortnightly or monthly installments.
+- Pay using our ‘payment plan’ option with weekly, fortnightly or monthly instalments.

 Yes.
-To be marked competent in a nationally recognised qualification, students are required to demonstrate particular employability skills including IT skills.
-To demonstrate your skills in the use of IT, all students are required to have access to a computer to research the Internet for additional resources and to word process their assessments.
+To be marked competent in a nationally recognised qualification, students are required to demonstrate particular employability skills, including IT skills.
+To demonstrate your skills in the use of IT, all students are required to have access to a computer, for researching the internet for additional resources and word processing their assessments.
 Hand written assessments are not accepted.

 friendly advisors today